EmoCAST: Emotional Talking Portrait via Emotive Text Description: Experiments and Results

 \textbf{Emotion-aware Sampling Training Strategy.} To validate the efficacy of our emotion-aware sampling training strategy, we compare it with the original intra-video sampling training mechanism, wherein both the reference image and the target image are selected from the same video.
 As shown in Fig.~\ref{fig:ab} and Table~\ref{table:ab}, our emotion-aware sampling training strategy demonstrates the ability to learn more vivid and accurate expression information.

-\textbf{Progressive Functional Training Strategy.} We conduct ablation experiments to validate the effectiveness of the progressive functional training strategy, which can generate highly natural and emotionally expressive talking portraits with precise audio-visual synchronization in a coarse-to-fine manner.
-For comparison, we performed a comparative experiment where all training data were used simultaneously in a single training phase.
-As evidenced by the results in Table \ref{table:ab} and Fig. \ref{fig:ab}, the progressive functional training strategy not only learns more accurate facial expressions but also significantly improves lip-sync quality.
+\textbf{Progressive Functional Training Strategy.} We conduct ablation studies to assess the progressive functional training strategy, which can generate highly natural and emotionally expressive talking portraits with precise audio-visual synchronization in a coarse-to-fine manner.
+For comparison, we evaluate a single-stage training baseline that uses all data simultaneously.
+As shown in Table \ref{table:ab} and Fig. \ref{fig:ab}, the progressive training strategy produces more accurate facial expressions and significantly improves lip synchronization.